 — The SSID element containing the SSID of the BSS when both the Authenticator and the Supplicant have indicated support for SSID protection in the RSNXE.

+— When SAE is used, optionally contains the Privacy Public Key KDE.

 Modify C.3 (REVme/D5.0 P5565 L49) as indicated: